Homotopy Groups of Diagonal Complements: The Localization Principle and the Case of Manifolds

 To establish the second claim, we proceed by induction on $n\geq d$.
 For $n=d$, $\Delta^d(X,d)=X^d$ and there is nothing to prove.
-For $n>d$, consider the projection which omits the last coordinate.
-The preimage of a tuple $(x_1,\ldots, x_{n-1})$ is $X-\{x_{i_1},\ldots, x_{i_j})$ if each $x_{i_r}$ repeats $d$-times in the tuple.
-By the local punctured hypothesis on $X$, this preimage is connected.
-Since the base space of this projection is connected by inductive hypothesis, it follows that the total space $\Delta^d(U,n)$ is also connected and the proof is complete. \end{proof}
+For $n>d$, consider the projection

+which omits the last coordinate.
+The preimage of a tuple $(x_1,\ldots, x_{n-1})$ is $X-\{x_{i_1},\ldots, x_{i_j}\}$ if $x_{i_r}$ repeats $d$-times in the tuple.
+Since $X$ is locally punctured connected, this preimage is connected.
+Since the base space of this projection is also connected by inductive hypothesis, it follows that the total space is connected as desired. \end{proof}

-For the more general situation, the starting point is the following principle which relates the local connectivity of a space to its global connectivity and which can be found in \cite{eyral, kloeckner} for example.
+For the higher homotopy groups, the starting point is the following principle which relates the local connectivity properties of a space to its global properties.
+All spaces appearing below are connected.
+The following result is in \cite{kloeckner}, Theorem 1.4.